ghkhashayar/docs/docs/widgets/has-many.md

 }
 ```

-You can use `addWidget` to add one widget or `addWidgets` to add array of widgets.
+You can use `addWidget` to add one widget or `addWidgets` to add an array of widgets.